Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

 - Been a former POW rated 100% disabled for 1+ years

-Comparing SBP and DIC Benefits
+Comparing SBP and DIC Side by Side

 SBP advantages: